sfc-aqua/gosc-graph-state-generation/README.md

 - pre_mapping_optimizer

     From the definition of graph state, we know that we can reduce the number of stabilizer generator to be measured by initializing the qubits in a way that they are already stabilized by some stabilizer generators.
 For example, initialize node a in X-basis (|+> state) while initializing neighbor nodes of a in Z basis (|0> state).
-    By converting the problem of finding the optimal reduction to maximum independent set problem, `pre_mapping_optimizer` reduce the maximum number of stabilizer generators.
+    By converting the problem of finding the optimal reduction to maximum independent set problem, `pre_mapping_optimizer` reduces the maximum number of stabilizer generators before mapping.

 - node_to_patch_mapper

     tbd

 - stabilizer measurement scheduler